pl3onasm/Knights-tour/README.md

 python3 dfstour.py 16 [1,2]
 ```

-Note that for large boards (n > 100), the sack size will have to be increased.
+Note that for large boards (n > 100), the stack size will have to be increased.
 This can be done in the terminal:

 ```
 ulimit -s unlimited